richmahn/en_tn/dan/02/intro.md

 #### Structure and formatting ####

 Some translations indent each line of poetry to make it easier to read.
-The ULB does this with the the poetry in Daniel's prayer in 2:20-23.
+The ULB does this with the poetry in Daniel's prayer in 2:20-23.

 #### Special concepts in this chapter ####